-Conversation with Paola Fasola, Sr Scientific Advisor & Marketing Manager, IBSA Strategic Marketing
+Conversation with Paola Fasola, Senior Scientific Advisor & Marketing Manager at IBSA Group22 July 2020

 How can nature act as a source of inspiration in the production of medicines, and what is different about the therapeutic products that spring from this inspiration?